RisingDuskFTW/unsw-course-recommendations/README.md

 - **Edit 23T1:** From what my friends have told me, COMP3121 now only has three assignemnts with three questions each, so there is now a larger gap in the workload between the two courses.

 Considering doing one of these two offerings is core for CS and an elective for SENG, I would only recommend taking extended if you are confident, and enjoy, algorithms (a good sign is if you find COMP2521 fun), and if you can convince three other people to take it with you.

+**Edit 24T1:** Both COMP3121 and COMP3821 have undergone significant changes to the assessment structure, so a lot of what is said above is not up to date.
+There is still a separation in the expectations and workload though so much of waht I say for choosing between the two remains the same.

 ### COMP3900 – Computer Science Project